namhyung/uftrace/doc/uftrace-live.md

 :   Disable ASLR (Address Space Layout Randomization).
 It makes the target
     process fix its address space layout.

+-g, \--agent
+:   Spawn an agent thread in the target.
+At runtime, the agent receives
+    external commands and can change supported tracing options.
+See *AGENT*.

 REPLAY OPTIONS
 ==============